yigitpolat/docker101/lab-1/lab1.1-run-your-first-container.md

 ## Run your first container

-We are going to use the Docker CLI to run our first container.
+We are going to use the play-with-docker to run our first container.

-1. Open a terminal on your local computer
+1. Navigate to [http://play-with-docker.com](http://play-with-docker.com).
+You are required to create a Docker ID to use the platform.
+This is a suggested action and you are going to use this account in the following labs.
+2. After logged in successfully, add a new instance from the left hand side.
-2. Run `docker container run -t ubuntu top`
+2. Run `docker container run -i -t ubuntu top`
    Use the `docker container run` command to run a container with the ubuntu image using the `top` command.
 The `-t` flags allocate a pseudo-TTY which we need for the `top` to work correctly.
+The `-i` or `--interactive` flag keep STDIN open even if not attached.

    ```bash
    docker container run -it ubuntu top